Fidzup/fidzup-gdpr-cmp-ios/README.md

-# SmartCMP for iOS
+# FidzupCMP for iOS

 ## Introduction

-_SmartCMP for iOS_ is a iOS framework allowing you to retrieve and store the user's consent for data usage in your iOS apps.
+_FidzupCMP for iOS_ is a iOS framework allowing you to retrieve and store the user's consent for data usage in your iOS apps.
+It conforms to the CNIL needs.
+It's a fork of the [SmartCMP](https://github.com/smartadserver/smart-gdpr-cmp-ios)

 The purposes & vendors retrieval as well as the consent storage is compliant with [IAB Transparency and Consent Framework specifications](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework).

-Retrieving user consent is mandatory in EU starting May 25th due to the _General Data Protection Regulation (GDPR)_.
+Retrieving user consent is mandatory in EU starting May 25th due to the _General Data Protection Regulation (GDPR)_, and the refuse button is mandatory to comply with the regulation.

 <p align="center">
   <img src="images/ios-consent-tool.gif" alt="Consent tool on iOS"/>